thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 CONTENTFUL_ENVIRONMENT=master
 ```

-#### Steps to setup contentful
+#### Steps to setup Contentful

-1. Once you're signed in to contentful create a space
+1. Once you're signed in to Contentful create a space

 2. When that's done, go to **Settings** -> **API keys**
    Click on **Generate personal token** to get the `CONTENTFUL_CONTENT_MANAGEMENT_API_TOKEN` variable